eturkes/website-eturkes-hugo/content/authors/admin/_index.md

 In my past work, I analyzed fMRI data from the Human Connectome Project with the Boston University Speech Lab to further refine the DIVA model of speech.
 For my Master's research at The University of Tokyo, I performed behavioral phenotyping of a novel mouse model of autism using Intellicage, an automated home cage system.

-In my spare time, I am passionate about music and especially electric guitar.
+In my spare time, I am passionate about music, especially electric guitar.
 I also try to engage in community outreach with the support of Rotary International, having been a Rotary Scholar in Japan and a member of clubs in my area.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/emir-turkes-cv.pdf" "newtab" >}}CV{{< /staticref >}} or {{< staticref "media/emir-turkes-resume.pdf" "newtab" >}}resume{{< /staticref >}}.